-Let’s face it, parenting can be pretty isolating especially if you’re the first of your friends to start a family.
-If you feel stranded on infant island, or simply want a little extra social and emotional parenting support, consider expanding your mom squad by joining local moms (and dads) groups.
-These established groups are a great way to meet other LA parents and their kids.
-Keep reading for a list of our top picks in the city to build your tribe.
+One of the downsides of parenting (everything isn’t always shiny rainbows and heart emojis), is that it can feel pretty lonely, especially if you don’t have family around.
+If you feel stranded on infant island or simply want a little extra social and emotional parenting support, consider expanding your mom squad by joining these local groups.
+This is a great way to meet other LA parents and their kids not to mention, a great way to start building your own tribe.

 photo: Beth O’Rourke